-ISO in the OSD.
+ISO:.. in the OVERRIDES display in the OSD.
 This feature allows you to override the camera's ISO setting.
 Select the desired ISO setting and the camera will use that setting in all auto and manual modes.

 • Value factor [Off, 1, 10, 100]